Introducing Capsule Sponge Tests in Wales (Betsi Cadwaladr)

 Contact

-The CytospongeTM cell collection device is a minimally invasive, non-endoscopic system that has been developed to allow the sampling of cells lining the oesophagus.
+Capsule sponge cell collection devices are a minimally invasive, non-endoscopic system that has been developed to allow the sampling of cells lining the oesophagus.

-CytospongeTM has never been used in Wales but given the current pressures on endoscopy services it has potential to help bridge the gap between demand and service provision.
+Capsule sponge tests have not been used in Wales before but given the current pressures on endoscopy services they have the potential to help bridge the gap between demand and service provision.

 The device itself is a small, 3cm diameter sponge that is initially contained within a capsule the size of a multi-vitamin pill.
 It has a 50cm string attached and is swallowed with a drink of water.
 It is then left for the capsule to dissolve in the stomach exposing the sponge, before removing the device after approximately 7-8 minutes, collecting cells from the lining of the oesophagus as it is withdrawn.